Courses

 Tues: 3:10pm - 6:00pm

-CST 200C - L. Marquez - Practices of Cultural Studies
+CST 200C - S. Maira - Practices of Cultural Studies

 Methodological and practical applications of cultural studies research.
 Critical analyses of ethnography, textual analysis, social change, community development, and identity formation.
 Emphasis given to students' unique versions of cultural studies practices.